ZheakTheGeek/applying-nearest-neighbors-data-science-intro-000/README.md

 ### Explore the data (again)

-Once again, here are the locations of Bob and our customers.
-This time let's add a fourth column for the number of purchases per year.
+Here are the locations of Bob and our customers.
+Let's add a fourth column for the number of purchases per year.

 | Name | Avenue #| Block # | No. Purchases |
 |------|------| ------     |